theoffricial/blog/apps/unicop/docs/js-es/testing-frameworks/jest/architecture/part-2-dependency-graph.md

 };
 ```

-## 4 - Store HasteMap in Cache
+## 4 - Storing HasteMap in Cache

 Wether `jest-haste-map` crawl and extract the entire file system or just a small number of changed files, the final result is a new `HasteMap` object,
-And to optimize future runs, Whenever files have changed `jest-haste-map` calculate the new `HasteMap` and store it in cache.
+And to optimize future test runs, When there are file changes

-Here is how `jest-haste-map` stores `hasteMap` in cache:
+`jest-haste-map` [builds](#2---discover-filesystem-to-operate-on-crawl-filesystem) the new `HasteMap`, and stores it in cache.

+### Step 4: See Real Jest Implementation Highlights 🔦

 ```ts
 // jest-haste-map/src/index.ts